2025–26 Mongolian Premier League

 The 2025–26 Mongolian Premier League is the 58th season of the Mongolian Premier League, the highest football league in the country.
-SP Falcons are the defending champions.
+SP Falcons were the defending champions, but withdrew from the season.

 Changes before the season

 Brera Ilch FC was relegated from 2024–25 Mongolian Premier League whereby Khovd Western FC who won the 2024–25 Mongolian First League was promoted.
 The league also changes their restrictions of foreign imports player from five to six.

 Teams

 All matches were played at the MFF Football Centre in Ulaanbaatar, which has 5,000 capacity.